JayLau123/PerovskiteOrderingGCNNs/README.md

-Note: Meanwhile, you can connect the VS Code to workstation (boltzmann)：
+#### Note: Meanwhile, you can connect the VS Code to workstation (boltzmann)：

+in iTerm, your shell will be using the same Python environment, with all the packages from Perovskite_ML_Environment available.

+The only difference is where you run your notebooks or scripts:
+- If you run Jupyter notebooks in VS Code, make sure VS Code is using this active environment as the kernel.
+- If you run Python scripts or jupyter notebook in iTerm, it will use the same environment too.

+So essentially, activating the environment anywhere gives you access to the same packages, just make sure the terminal or editor you’re using has it activated.

 <img width="1442" height="875" alt="Screenshot 2025-09-07 at 3 52 55 PM" src="https://github.com/user-attachments/assets/85ef29ac-bb03-4025-9593-3c7c0a0aa4f7" />